Overview

 MERGE

-When creating a Flow that loads data into the relational database and you want to INSERT
+When creating a Flow that loads data into the relational database use the built-in MERGE

-The Etlworks Integrator supports MERGE
+Etlworks supports MERGE

 for Oracle, MS SQL Server, PostgreSQL, MySQL, DB2, Informix, and Sybase databases.
-If your database is not on the list or if you don't want to use MERGE

 Configure MERGE